-The Google Chromecast is an amazing little streaming stick, no doubt about that.
+The Google Chromecast is a sweet streaming device, no doubt about that.

-However, Chromecast is also tricky, because it has Google’s DNS servers hardcoded into the device.
-That means that the Chromecast doesn’t have any DNS settings, and even though you have added the playmoTV DNS servers to your router, the device still asks Google’s DNS servers (184.108.40.206 and 220.127.116.11) “where am I?”.
+However, Chromecast is also tricky because it has Google’s DNS servers hardcoded into the device.
+That means that the Chromecast doesn’t have any DNS settings, and even though you have added the playmoTV DNS servers to your router, the device still asks Google’s DNS servers (220.127.116.11 and 18.104.22.168) “where am I?”.

 Therefore, the only way to use the Chromecast to access geo-blocked services via the playmoTV is by setting advanced rules to your router to block their servers.